NemanjaManot/kanban-board/README.md

 **Edit ticket** by double clicking on it.
 When hovering over ticket, X icon will be shown and by clicking on it **ticket will be deleted**.

+## Live
+Check it live on this link: https://nemanjamanot.github.io/kanban-board/

 ## Installation

 Clone Github repo (or download zip):